chef-bear/Recipe-Data-Set-Predictive-Model/README.md

 I did not need to do any missing value imputation as all of my data that I would later use for my model had zero nan values

 ## Framing a Prediction Problem
-Attempting to predict protein content using Tags, total fats, and number of steps to make.
-I will do this using a rideg regression model.
+Using all of my previouse analysis I will attempt to predict `protein` content using `Tags`, `total fats`, and `n_steps` to make.
+I will do this using a ridge regression model.
+I will be using the MSE to measure my accuracy in this process

+## Baseline Model